Hayat Al-Fahad

-Hayat Al-Fahad (حياة الفهد, /afb/; born 1948) is a Kuwaiti actress, broadcaster, writer and producer best known for her Kuwaiti plays and the pop culture TV shows Khalti Qumasha, Ruqiya wa Sabika, Jarh Al Zaman, 'ndama Tu'Gany Al Zuhor.
+Hayat Al-Fahad (حياة الفهد, /afb/; 15 April 1948 – 21 April 2026) was a Kuwaiti actress, broadcaster, writer and producer best known for her Kuwaiti plays and the pop culture TV shows Khalti Qumasha, Ruqiya wa Sabika, Jarh Al Zaman, 'ndama Tu'Gany Al Zuhor.

+Background

+Hayat Al-Fahad was born on 15 April 1948.
+She died on 21 April 2026, at the age of 78, following a prolonged illness.

 Controversy

-On 25 April 2020 during the coronavirus pandemic, Hayat Al-Fahad publicly called for the deportation of expatriates from Kuwait on a local TV channel.
+On 25 April 2020 during the coronavirus pandemic, Hayat Al-Fahad publicly called for the deportation of expatriates from Kuwait on a local television channel.
 Her comments caused an uproar on social media, with various individuals criticizing her for her comments.